disanda/GAN-Encoder-Sym/Readme.md

 >ep100-Celeba_HQ-Gscale8-GDscale8-Dscale1-Zdim128-ZoutDim16-Hidden_Scale2-img_size256-batch_size30-BNFalse-GDstdFalse-GreluTrue

-### 2. Training PGGAN
+### 2. Training pre-trained PGGAN (D to E)

 > python train_PGGAN.py

+- Tips:

-Tips: In this case, we can resue the weights of pre-trained D, and transform D to E.
+> In this case, we can resue the weights of pre-trained D, and transform D to E.

+> before training, please download pre-trained models (D and G) to ./checkpoint

-We also implement other type of PGGAN-FC in train_PGGAN_FC.py.
+> We also implement other type of PGGAN-FC in train_PGGAN_FC.py.

 ## Metric and  Pre-trained Models